MohseenTajik/MohseenTajik/README.md

 <h1 align="center"></h1>
 <h3 align="left">✍️ 📅 2025 Goals:</h3>
-- 🧠 Master advanced AI concepts
+> 🧠 Master advanced AI concepts
-- 🇨🇦 Apply for Canadian PR
+> 🇨🇦 Apply for Canadian PR
-- 📊 Reach 1000+ contributions on GitHub
+> 📊 Reach 1000+ contributions on GitHub

 <h3 align="left">✍️ 🌍 Languages & Location:</h3>
-- 🇮🇷 Persian (Native)
+> 🇮🇷 Persian (Native)
-- 🇺🇸 English (Intermediate – B1-B2, preparing for IELTS)
+> 🇺🇸 English (Intermediate – B1-B2, preparing for IELTS)
-- 📍 Based in Tehran, Iran
+> 📍 Based in Tehran, Iran

 <h3 align="left">✍️ Favorite Quotes:</h3>
 <div>

-  > “Code is like humor.
-When you have to explain it, it’s bad.”
+  > Code is like humor.
+When you have to explain it, it’s bad.
 > – Cory House

-> “The best error message is the one that never shows up.”
+> The best error message is the one that never shows up.
 > – Thomas Fuchs

 </div>